 The implementation process also includes:

 - Tracking meaningful events: Tracking the meaningful events (similarly to how you track Google Analytics events) allows you to measure how campaigns affect your different KPIs.
 For example, how much revenue is generated by users who were served with a campaign; or if you run a test on the product page, which variation contributed to more Add to Cart events.
-This will also allow you to segment your traffic by engagement.
-For example, users who added an item to the cart 5 times, or users who subscribed to your newsletter.
+This also enables you to segment your traffic by engagement.
+For example, according to users who added an item to the cart 5 times, or users who subscribed to your newsletter.
 There’s a set of commonly used events that are recommended, but you can also track any interaction that is unique to your business with custom events.
 Learn more about implementing events in Web, API, and Mobile implementations.

 - Product Feed onboarding: By onboarding your product catalog, you unlock many powerful features of Dynamic Yield such as product recommendations, building an affinity profile that analyzes your visitors’ preferences (e.g. user X favorite category is running shoes), social proof messaging, and much more.
 If your business does not have a product catalog, this is not mandatory.

-Before You Create a Project
+Before You Create a Site